memoia/spzdmo/README.md

 a development server on port [8123](http://localhost:8123).

 In reality, that probably won't work.
-I've only tried this on OS X 10.9, where both phpenv and php-build were very uncooperative.
+I've only tried this thoroughly on OS X 10.9 (with XCode/tools), where both phpenv and php-build were very uncooperative.
 I also felt that creating a self-contained vagrant instance with a local puppet installation was a little beyond what was wanted from this exercise.

+However, speaking of vagrant, I did get the project to build on an Ubuntu "Precise" box after installing make, curl, libxml2-dev, libssl-dev, pkg-config, gcc, etc. It might have been better to just go with build-essential.

 Maybe you'll be lucky and have an existing PHP &gt;= 5.5 installation, and you already have composer installed.